benjamindraper1996/CI_PP2_FoxPhotography/README.md

 2. As a first-time user, I would like to be able to contact the company.
 3. As a first-time user, I want to see the company’s gallery.
 4. As a first-time user, I want to know about the company.
-5. As a first-time user, I Want to Know how to find the business on social media.
+5. As a first-time user, I Want to know how to find the business on social media.

 #### Returning User
 6. As a returning user, I would like to see the company’s portfolio.